Pyozer/introduction_screen/README.md

 ### Page with custom colors

-This example show you how to define the color of the page (background but also the dot indicator color)
+This example show you how to define the color of the page

 ```dart
 PageViewModel(